 But guess what: The counterculture doesn’t raise happy children.

 I’m bored with Millennial-bashing.
 It’s unfair, inaccurate, and unproductive.

 Why don’t we try to do the opposite?
 Why don’t older generations teach the younger generations how to kick ass instead of how to be angry, oddly complacent drones?

 Why don’t we try to be patient and loving with them, and with ourselves?

-Millennials in adulthood have to unlearn all of the terrible habits we’ve been taught and re-discover the wisdom of the ages.
+Millennials in adulthood have to unlearn all of the terrible habits they’ve been taught and re-discover the wisdom of the ages.
 The least we could do is spare the next generation this misery.

 People are not just creations of our upbringing.
 There is also the society at large.
 And society at large has not been a friend to Millennials.